Police-Data-Accessibility-Project/scrapers/README.md

 7. Submit a Pull Request for approval.

 ## Legal
-Only scrapers which match our [legal restrictions](https://docs.google.com/document/d/1gjnH0S18iBI20K1pfs4M3wuMqcLE_ZSgt71ITUY2Fbk/edit) will be merged into this repo.
+Only scrapers that comply with our [legal guidelines](https://docs.google.com/document/d/1gjnH0S18iBI20K1pfs4M3wuMqcLE_ZSgt71ITUY2Fbk/edit) will be merged into this repo.

 ## General Guidelines
 Python is preferred.
 If you use another language, please document your work.